Paxton Pomykal: International career

 He played for the United States U-18 team at the 2016 Vaclav Jezek Tournament.
 He consistently started for the US U20s at the 2019 FIFA U-20 World Cup in Poland.

 Pomykal earned much praise through the 2019 MLS season that led to his first senior team call up in September.
-He made his first appearance for the USMNT on September 10, 2019 in an international friendly against Uruguay as a late substitute.
-Pomykal would also be called up and started for a friendly match against Serbia in 2023 which the United States lost 2-1.
+He made his first appearance for the USMNT on September 10, 2019, in an international friendly against Uruguay as a late substitute.
+Pomykal would also be called up and started for a friendly match against Serbia in 2023 which the United States lost 2–1.
+In April 2023, Pomykal was called up for the USMNT, replacing Paul Arriola who was injured.
+Pomykal received his third cap on April 19, 2023, in an international friendly against Mexico as a late substitute.